 We continue with the prediction performance analysis by focusing on the prediction errors made by the survival and innovation components separately.
 We calculate these residuals and plot them to assess the adequacy of each component.
 As given by equation (4.3), the sum of these two residuals is equal to the residuals obtained by the usual definition.
 The residuals are presented in Figure 2.
 It can be noticed that the residuals of the innovation processes are much higher than the residuals of the survival processes, apart from the few cases of C_DRUG series.
 Further, the correlation between the two type of residuals is 0.425 for MVTHEFT and 0.506 for C_DRUG series.
 The correlation is positive but not as high as one might expect.
 These results also add value to the model since an imprecise prediction of one component can be absorbed by the prediction of the other component.
-Another interesting point is a low correlation of only 0.11 between the innovation processes are independent.
+Another interesting point is a low correlation of only 0.11 between the innovation processes of the two series, which supports the structural assumption that innovation processes are independent.
 Higher residuals generated by the innovation processes indicate that future work should focus on improving the innovation processes.